 Birth control pill FAQ: Benefits, risks and choices

-Get the facts about common concerns and questions about birth control pills.By Mayo Clinic Staff
+Get the facts on common concerns and questions about birth control pills.By Mayo Clinic Staff

-If you take the birth control pill (oral contraceptive), you're probably happy with its convenience and reliability.
+If you take birth control pills (oral contraceptives), you're probably happy with the convenience and reliability.
 Still, you may have questions about how birth control pills could affect your health, the benefits and risks of birth control pills, and newer options available.

 Can I use birth control pills to delay or stop my period?

 Yes, you can.
-Birth control pills were once only packaged as 21 days of active hormone pills and seven days of placebo pills.
-While taking placebo pills, menstrual period-like bleeding occurs.
+Birth control pills were once only packaged as 21 days of active hormone pills and seven days of inactive pills.
+While you take the inactive pills, menstrual-like bleeding occurs.

-Today women have many more options — from regimens with 24 days of active pills and four days of placebo pills to regimens that are all active pills.
+Today you have many more options — from regimens with 24 days of active pills and four days of inactive pills to regimens that are all active pills.

-Some extended-cycle pill regimens have active hormone pills every day for three months, followed by a week of placebo or low-dose estrogen pills.
-You experience menstrual bleeding during that week.
-Newer extended-cycle regimens involve taking active pills continuously for one year and can stop all menstrual bleeding.
+Some extended-cycle pill regimens have active hormone pills every day for three months, followed by a week of inactive or low-dose estrogen pills.
+You experience menstrual-like bleeding during that week.
+Other extended-cycle regimens involve taking active pills continuously for one year, which can stop all menstrual-like bleeding.

 Continuous or extended-cycle regimens have several potential benefits.
-They prevent hormone changes responsible for bleeding, cramping, headaches and other period-related discomforts.
-It can be convenient to skip a period during important events or trips.
-For women who experience iron deficiency due to heavy menstrual bleeding, using continuous regimens can reduce bleeding and there is less chance of developing iron deficiency.
+They prevent the hormone changes that are responsible for bleeding, cramping, headaches and other period-related discomforts.
+They allow you to skip a period during important events or trips.
+If you experience iron deficiency due to heavy menstrual bleeding, using continuous regimens can reduce bleeding.

-Unscheduled bleeding and spotting often occur during the first few months on this type of regimen.
-It usually stops with time, but it continues in some women long after using the pills.
+Unscheduled bleeding and spotting often occur during the first few months on continuous or extended-cycle regimens, but usually stop with time.

-If I plan to have a baby, how soon after stopping the birth control pill can I conceive?
+If I plan to have a baby, how soon after stopping birth control pills can I conceive?

-Most women ovulate again about two weeks after stopping the pill.
 As soon as you ovulate again, you can get pregnant.
 If this happens during your first cycle off the pill, you may not have a period at all.
-Check a pregnancy test if you've had unprotected sex and your period hasn't returned.
+Take a pregnancy test if you've had unprotected sex and your period hasn't returned.

 Is there an advantage to waiting a few months after stopping the pill before trying to conceive?

-Doctors were once concerned that if you conceived immediately after stopping the pill, you had a higher risk of miscarriage.
-However, these concerns have proved to be largely unfounded.
+Conceiving immediately after stopping the pill does not increase your risk of miscarriage or harm to the fetus.
 The hormones in birth control pills don't remain in your system.

 What happens if I stop taking the birth control pill and my period doesn't come back?

 If you don't have a period for several months, you may have what's known as post-pill amenorrhea.
 The pill prevents your body from making hormones involved in ovulation and menstruation.
-When you stop taking the pill, it can take some time for your body to return to normal production of these hormones.
+When you stop taking the pill, it can take some time for your body to start producing these hormones again.

-Your period typically resumes within three months after you stop taking the pill.
-But some women, especially those who took the pill to regulate their menstrual cycles, may not have a period for several months.
+Menstrual periods typically resume within three months after you stop taking the pill.
+But if you took the pill to regulate your menstrual cycles, it may take several months before your period comes back.